|Nutrition Facts (per serving)|

 Mince the fresh parsley, thyme, cilantro, and shallots.
 Crush the garlic cloves.

-Combine the melted butter, olive oil, parsley, thyme, cilantro, lemon juice, cloves, shallots, salt, and black pepper in large bowl.
+Combine the melted butter, olive oil, parsley, thyme, cilantro, lemon juice, cloves, shallots, salt, and black pepper in a large bowl.

 Mix in the shrimp.
 Marinate at room temperature for 15 minutes or in the refrigerator for 30 minutes.
 Discard the marinade after the 30 minutes, as it will not be safe to reuse due to contact with the raw shrimp.

 Prepare the barbecue with medium-hot coals.